Kubernetes deployment

 • In the Cluster basics section, name your analyzer.

-• Click on default pool and change the number of nodes from 3 to 1, check the Enable cluster autoscaler box.
+• Click on default pool and set the number of nodes to 1, check the Enable cluster autoscaler box.

 • Lower down the page, set the Minimum number of nodes at 1 and Maximum number of nodes at 2.